miklevin/MikeLev.in/_posts/2024-10-10-fasthtml-drag-and-drop.md

 {% endraw %}
 ```

+## Carrying Out Client-Side htmx-Ajax Calls to Server Can Be Challenging

 So, you might say I got that sorted, haha!
 Well, if you think those client-side shenanigans are fun to know the id-to-priority mappings, you'll love what it takes to carry out these client-side initiated JavaScript `htmx-ajax` calls to the server, through API endpoints you just blend in with the webpages under FastHTML like it's no big.

 Here's what the update endpoint looks like: